liferay/liferay-docs/discover/commerce/articles/02-catalog-management/03-options.markdown

 **Field Type**: Select from the following different ways to display options to customers:

-- *Select from List:* displays option values in a drop-down box.
+- *Select from List:* Displays option values in a drop-down box.

-- *Single Selection:* displays option values with a radio button next to each.
-Since radio buttons cannot be deselected, this field type should only be be used for options where a selection is required.
+- *Single Selection:* Displays option values with a radio button next to each.
+  Since radio buttons cannot be deselected, only use this field type for options where a selection is required.

-- *Date:* prompts buyers to select a specific date---applicable for services, deliveries, and the like.
+- *Date:* Prompts buyers to select a specific date---applicable for services, deliveries, and the like.
 It does not take option values.

-- *Boolean Question:* displays a checkbox next to the option template.
+- *Boolean Question:* Displays a checkbox next to the option template.
 It does not does not take option values.
 It is useful where an option is a simple binary, such as "gift-wrap".

-- *Multiple Selection:* displays a checkbox next to each option value.
+- *Multiple Selection:* Displays a checkbox next to each option value.
 This allows more than one value to be selected for a single template---useful for offering a choice among add-ons or accessories.

-- *Numeric:* displays a field where a number can be entered, for entering custom dimensions or the like.
+- *Numeric:* Displays a field where a number can be entered, for entering custom dimensions or the like.
 It does not take option values.

 **Use in faceted navigation**: enable to allow search results to be filtered for